AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 Oct 2020 / Data analysis workflows with R and Python
 ====================================================

+.. admonition:: News

+   * Course Zoom is full, you can still register and you will get information about the stream only.

 Part of the `Scientific Computing in Practice <https://scicomp.aalto.fi/training/scip/index.html>`__ lecture series at Aalto University.

 **Audience:** Researchers who are using or will soon be using R and Python